bloc97/Anime4K/README.md

 We present a state-of-the-art high-quality real-time SISR algorithm designed to work with Japanese animation and cartoons that is extremely fast *(~3ms with Vega 64 GPU)*, temporally coherent, simple to implement *(~100 lines of code)*, yet very effective.
 We find it surprising that this method is not currently used 'en masse', since the intuition leading us to this algorithm is very straightforward.
 Remarkably, the proposed method does not use any machine-learning or statistical approach, and is tailored to content that puts importance to well defined lines/edges while tolerates a sacrifice of the finer textures.
 The proposed algorithm can be quickly described as an iterative algorithm that treats color information as a heightmap and 'pushes' pixels towards probable edges using gradient-ascent.
 This is very likely what learning-based approaches are already doing under the hood (eg. VDSR<sup>**[1]**</sup>, waifu2x<sup>**[2]**</sup>).

+### How does it *actually actually* work?

+There's an excellent write-up by shi-yan that describes the (original v0.9) algorithm in detail (in fact better than in the preprint), with interactive sliders.
+See for yourself! https://epiphany.pub/@shi-yan/anime4k

 ## FAQ

 ### Why not just use waifu2x